 BYOB – Bring your own Bikini

 “When it comes to Brazilian swimwear, the general way of thinking is definitely “less is more”, if you know what I mean.
 And who can blame them?
 Brazil frequently tops polls as one of the sexiest nations in the world!
-But if you’re someone who prefers to cover up a little more on the beach, consider bringing your own swimwear with you to Brazil instead of purchasing when there, as you’re likely to struggle to find something you’d be comfortable with when it comes to a Brazilian cut bikini.”
+But if you’re someone who prefers to cover up a little more on the beach, consider putting your own swimwear on your packing list for Brazil instead of purchasing when there, as you’re likely to struggle to find something you’d be comfortable with when it comes to a Brazilian cut bikini.”

 Rhiannon from Wales to Wherever

-By the way, gentlemen, the same holds true for you in Brazil!
+By the way, gentlemen, the same holds true for your what to pack for Brazil list!

 A Quick-Dry Towel

 “One item which I never forget on my packing list is a fast-drying towel.
 Especially in hot and humid destinations, such as Brazil, these towels come extremely handy, since it might take forever for “normal” towels to dry (especially if you’re staying in a guesthouse or hostel without good AC).
 Bringing a towel might also be convenient when visiting the beach.
 After using it, you can give it a quick wash and it will be dry again just in a few hours and ready to use for other purposes.
-Fast-drying towels are cheap, light to carry and convenient and therefore should be missed in your luggage.”
+Fast-drying towels are cheap, light to carry and convenient and therefore should be one of your ultimate travel essentials.”

 Patrick from German Backpacker